 If you suspect that you or your loved one has been harmed by medical malpractice by a Charleston, SC doctor or hospital, our qualified Charleston medical injury attorneys can guide you through the pain and confusion that follows an injury due to medical negligence.
 Our attorneys care about our clients and are dedicated to helping you hold the negligent health care provider accountable.
 The Joye Law Firm is a well-established law firm with four offices in South Carolina including our North Charleston office.
 Our legal team takes a personal interest in each family we represent.

-Contact a medical malpractice attorney at the Joye Law Firm for a free consultation with no obligation or fill out an online contact form.
+Contact a North Charleston medical malpractice lawyer at the Joye Law Firm for a free consultation with no obligation or fill out an online contact form.
 Legal experience matters in medical negligence cases.
 Our attorneys have nearly 250 years of combined legal experience helping individuals and families that have been harmed.
-Our Charleston office is located at 5861 Rivers Avenue in North Charleston.
+Our North Charleston office is located at 5861 Rivers Avenue in North Charleston.

 What is Medical Malpractice?